What a lay-off is

 Making a redundancy claim

-If you want to make a claim for redundancy after being laid-off you should follow the correct process.
+If you want to make a claim for redundancy after being laid-off you should follow the right process.

 Your written notice

-The first step in the process for claiming redundancy is to give your employer written notice that you intend to claim redundancy.
+The first step in the process for claiming redundancy is to give your employer written notice that you will claim redundancy.
 You must give it to them within four weeks of the end of either:

 - a consecutive lay-off or short-time working period of at least four weeks